Bradley Marino, MD, MBA

 About Bradley Marino, MD, MBA

-Bradley S. Marino, MD, MPP, MSCE, MBA is a Professor of Pediatrics at the Cleveland Clinic Lerner College of Medicine at Case Western Reserve University.
-He is the Chair of the Department of Pediatric Cardiology at Cleveland Clinic Children's and the Executive Co-Director of the Pediatric and Adult Congenital Heart Center at Cleveland Clinic.
+Bradley S. Marino, MD, MPP, MSCE, MBA is the Ronald and Helen Ross Distinguished Chair of Pediatric Cardiology and Chair of the Department of Heart, Vascular, & Thoracic and the Division Chair of Cardiology and Cardiovascular Medicine at Cleveland Clinic Children’s.
+He also serves on the Cleveland Clinic Children’s Hospital Executive Committee as a Vice-Chief for the Children’s Institute and the Chair of the Children’s Institute Strategic Advisory Council.
+In addition, he serves as the Executive Co-Director of the Neurodevelopmental Support Program at the Cleveland Clinic Children’s Hospital for Rehabilitation.
 Prior to joining Cleveland Clinic Children’s, Dr. Marino was a Professor of Pediatrics and Medical Social Sciences at the Northwestern University Feinberg School of Medicine.
-He was the creator and Director of the Center for Cardiovascular Innovation in the Stanley Manne Children’s Research Institute at Ann & Robert H. Lurie Children’s Hospital of Chicago (Lurie Children’s).
-He served on the Willis J. Potts Heart Center Executive Committee and as the Associate Division Head of Research in the Division of Cardiology at Lurie Children’s.
-Dr. Marino led the long-term neurodevelopmental follow-up for children with complex congenital heart disease and high-risk NICU graduates at Lurie Children’s and served as the Co-Director of the NICU-Cardiac Neurodevelopmental Program.
-While at Lurie Children’s, he served for two years as the Director of the Regenstein Cardiac Care Unit and Director of Inpatient Cardiology.
+Dr. Marino was the creator and Director of the Center for Cardiovascular Innovation in the Stanley Manne Children’s Research Institute at Ann & Robert H. Lurie Children’s Hospital of Chicago (Lurie Children’s) and the NICU-Cardiac Neurodevelopmental Program serving the long-term neurodevelopmental needs of these high-risk pediatric populations.
+While at Lurie Children’s he served as the Director of the Regenstein Cardiac Care Unit and Director of Inpatient Cardiology.
 At Northwestern University he served on the steering committee for the Institute for Innovations in Developmental Sciences (DevSci) and as the Co-Director of the DevSci Neurodevelopmental Core.
 At Northwestern University Feinberg School of Medicine, he served on the Clinical Research Council, and as a member of the Northwestern University Clinical and Translational Sciences (NUCATS) Institute Internal Advisory Committee and the NUCATS Institute KL2 Executive Committee.

-Research: Dr. Marino is an internationally recognized pediatric cardiovascular outcomes researcher.
-His research interests have focused on the impact of surgical and intensive care unit factors on mortality and morbidity, as well as, the impact of neurodevelopmental, psychosocial, and physical morbidities on quality of life, functional status, and behavioral and emotional outcomes in the high-risk complex congenital heart disease population.
-He is also pursuing novel investigations on the impact of neurodevelopmental health on cardiovascular health in the young.
+Dr. Marino is an internationally recognized pediatric cardiovascular outcomes researcher.
+Dr. Marino’s research interests have focused on the impact of surgical and intensive care unit factors on mortality and morbidity, as well as the impact of neurodevelopmental, psychosocial, and physical morbidities on quality of life, functional status, and behavioral and emotional outcomes in the high-risk complex congenital heart disease population.
+He is also pursuing novel investigations on the impact of neurodevelopmental health and cardiovascular health in the young.
+Dr. Marino’s scientific work has been supported through more than 2 dozen grants as a Principal Investigator or Co-Investigator from the National Institute of Health through NHLBI (RO1, R13, R34, R43, R44 SBIR, K23, UO1), NICHD (U24), the American Heart Association (AHA) (Strategically Focused Research Network for Children), the Children’s Heart Foundation, other national foundations, and internal grants.
+He has published more than 200 peer-review publications and written or edited more than a dozen books and 75 book chapters on pediatric cardiology, pediatric cardiac intensive care, and general pediatric medicine.
+He has been invited for 40 Visiting Professorships and given more than 240 international and national lectures based on his scientific inquiry.

 Education & Professional Highlights